Rick45/quick-arr-Stack/README.md

 _Note_: If the bellow page does not open and you are using the VPN normally it means that something is wrong with the VPN itself!

-run ` docker-compose stop deluge` and then ` docker-compose start deluge` everytime that you stop or start te VPN container as deluge dependes on it.
+run `docker-compose restart deluge` everytime that you stop or start te VPN container as deluge dependes on it.

 You should be able to log in on the web UI (`localhost:8112`, replace `localhost` with your machine ip if needed).